Quantum Commuting Circuits and Complexity of Ising Partition Functions: Introduction

 Another subclass of quantum computation of this kind is instantaneous quantum polynomial-time computation ({\sf IQP}) proposed by Shepherd and Bremner~\cite{IQP0}. {\sf IQP} consists only of commuting unitary gates, such as $\exp[ i \theta \prod _{k \in S} Z_k]$.
-Here $\theta \in [0,2\pi )$ is a rotational angle, $Z_k$ indicates the Pauli operator on the $k$th qubit, and $S$ indicates the set of qubits on which the commuting gate acts.
+Here $\theta \in [0,2\pi )$ is a rotational angle, $Z_k$ indicates the Pauli operator on the $k$th qubit, and $S$ indicates a set of qubits on which the commuting gate acts.
 (A detailed definition will be provided in the next section.)
-The input state is given by $|+\rangle ^{\otimes n}$ with $|+\rangle \equiv (|0\rangle + |1\rangle)/\sqrt{2}$, and the output state is measured in the $X$-basis.
+The input is given by $|+\rangle ^{\otimes n}$ with $|+\rangle \equiv (|0\rangle + |1\rangle)/\sqrt{2}$, and the output qubits are measured in the $X$-basis.
 Since all unitary operations are commutable with each other, there is no temporal structure in the circuits.
-(This is the reason why it is called instantaneous quantum polynomial.)
+(This is the reason why it is called instantaneous quantum polynomial-time computation.)
 The commutability implies that {\sf IQP} cannot perform an arbitrary unitary operation for the input qubits and hence seems to be less powerful than standard quantum computation, i.e., {\sf BQP}.
-Nevertheless, Bremner, Jozsa, and Shepherd showed that if there is an efficient classical algorithm that samples the outcomes (and hence classical simulation in the weak sense~\cite{WeakSim,JozsaNest}) according to the probability distribution of {\sf IQP} within a certain multiplicative approximation error, the {\sf PH} collapses at the third level.
-While this does not mean {\sf P} = {\sf NP}, this is also considered to be highly implausible.
-The result is obtained by introducing postselection and using the fact that {\sf post-{\sf BQP}=PP} shown by Aaronson~\cite{postBQP}.
+Nevertheless, Bremner, Jozsa, and Shepherd showed that if there exists an efficient classical algorithm that samples the outcomes according to the probability distribution of {\sf IQP} with a certain multiplicative approximation error, then the {\sf PH} collapses to the third level.
+While the collapse of the {\sf PH} to the third level is not as unlikely as {\sf P} = {\sf NP}, it is also considered to be highly implausible.
+This result is obtained by introducing postselection and using the fact that post-{\sf BQP} = {\sf PP} shown by Aaronson~\cite{postBQP}.
 Here postselection means that an additional ability to choose, without any computational cost, arbitrary measurement outcomes of possibly exponentially decreasing probabilities.
 However, in comparison to {\sf B{ OSON}S{ AMPLING}} ~\cite{boson,Aaronson13}, the origin of the classical intractability of {\sf IQP} is still not well understood.

-The purpose of this paper is to further explore the origin of the classical intractability of {\sf IQP}, relating it with computational complexity of Ising partition functions, which has been well studied in both statistical physics, computer science, and quantum computation.
+The purpose of this paper is to further explore {\sf IQP} by relating it with computational complexity of calculating Ising partition functions, which has been well studied in statistical physics, condensed matter physics, and computer science.